 - Speaking up.
 We can all find and practice ways to say what we are or are not comfortable with — “I know you’re on PrEP, but it’ll be easier for me to relax if we use a condom.”
 This can make space for others to do the same.

 - Consent.
-How can you sure everyone agrees to what’s going on?
+How can you be sure everyone agrees to what’s going on?
 It can mean asking permission to do something sexual and backing off when somebody doesn’t respond well, even if they don’t say it aloud.
 After all, we don’t always speak during sex.
+It can even be as easy as asking, “You like that?”

 - Slow motion.
 Practicing good consent involves reading body language, and sometimes slowing the action down a little bit to check in and make sure he’s enjoying himself, too.